Satellite Rides: Soundtrack appearances

 "Question" was used in a commercial for Fuse TV network in the United States.
 It featured sock puppets.
 "Question" appeared in two TV proposals: in Scrubs, season episode 15, "His Story," when Turk proposes to Carla, originally broadcast on January 30, 2003, and in Ed, season 4 episode 9, "The Proposal," when Ed proposes to Carol, originally broadcast on November 19, 2003.
 "Question" was also used in the season 1 episode 19, "Young Hearts Spark Fire" of Scorpion, originally broadcast on March 23, 2015.

 "King of All the World" was used in the film Out Cold.

 Track listing

+All songs written by the Old 97's.